Chapter 25. Managing role-based access controls using the IdM Web UI

 - Adding the new user to the default IPA users group

-Combining these three low-level tasks into a higher level task in the form of a privilege named Add User makes it easier to manage roles.
+Combining these three low-level tasks into a higher level task in the form of a custom privilege named, for example, Add User makes it easier for a system administrator to manage roles.
+IdM already contains several default privileges.
 Apart from users and user groups, privileges are also assigned to hosts and host groups, as well as network services.
 This practice permits a fine-grained control of operations by a set of users on a set of hosts using specific network services.

 A privilege may not contain other privileges.